Dulanjana-S/airbnb-data-engineering-project/reports/final_report.md

 The main objectives of this project were to:

-* Understand the Inside Airbnb Melbourne dataset
+* Understand the Inside Airbnb Melbourne dataset.
-* Profile raw data quality
+* Profile raw data quality.
-* Clean and standardise key fields
+* Clean and standardise key fields.
-* Create an enriched listing-level analytical dataset
+* Create an enriched listing-level analytical dataset.
-* Build a simple analytical database model
+* Build a simple analytical database model.
-* Run SQL-based business analysis
+* Run SQL-based business analysis.
-* Generate EDA outputs and visualisations
+* Generate EDA outputs and visualisations.
-* Apply basic statistical testing to support analytical findings
+* Apply statistical testing to support analytical findings.
-* Document assumptions, limitations, and technical decisions clearly
+* Document assumptions, limitations, and technical decisions clearly.

 ### 2.2 Scope